Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Model and Preliminaries

+We define a \textit{step} of the execution to be the time needed for a particle to become activated, execute a given algorithm once and become deactivated.
 We assume that particles are activated by a \textit{sequential unfair} scheduler.
-A sequential scheduler guarantees that only one particle is active at any time and is a usual assumption within programmable matter systems (e.g., \cite{dufoulon2021efficient,emek2019deterministic,gastineau2019distributed}).
-We define a \textit{step} of the execution to be the time needed for a particle to become activated, execute Algorithm \ref{alg:LE-movement} once and become deactivated.
-An unfair scheduler represents the weakest fairness condition on the scheduler per \cite{dubois2011taxonomy} and only guarantees that at each step an activable particle is activated.
-Under this fairness assumption, it is possible that any number of activable particles are perpetually ignored as long as at least one other activable particle exists in the system.
+A sequential scheduler refers to the synchronicity of the system and guarantees that only one particle is active at any step and is a usual assumption within programmable matter systems (e.g., \cite{dufoulon2021efficient,emek2019deterministic,gastineau2019distributed}).
+An unfair scheduler concerns the fairness of activations and represents the weakest fairness condition per \cite{dubois2011taxonomy}: at each step, some activable particle is activated.
+In contrast to a fair scheduler, it does not require that every activable particle is eventually activated, and thus it is possible that any number of activable particles are perpetually ignored as long as at least one other activable particle exists in the system.

 The pseudocode is composed of a set of states which in turn are composed of a set of conditions and actions.
-Each line of the algorithm is of the form $c_i : a_1, \ldots, a_n$ where $c_i$ is the $i$-th condition and each $a_j \in \{a_1, \ldots, a_n\}$ is an action.
-Every time a particle is activated, it evaluates all conditions in its current state in order and if a condition is satisfied the particle performs the corresponding actions and finishes the round without evaluating the remaining conditions.
+Each line of the algorithm is of the form $c_i : a_1, \ldots, a_m$ where $c_i$ is the $i$-th condition and each $a_j \in \{a_1, \ldots, a_m\}$ is an action.
+Every time a particle is activated, it evaluates the conditions in its current state in order and if a condition is satisfied the particle performs the corresponding actions and finishes the round without evaluating the remaining conditions.